 In Wellington Shire there are several places a parent or carer can visit to seek friendship and support.
 Support includes, social support via a playgroup, or develop parenting skills through parenting workshops.

 There are many local organisations that run parenting support programs throughout the year, including:

 The Municipal Early Years Plan (MEYP) is a local area strategic plan that describes how early years services and other community, health and education services will work together to address early years outcomes.

-Please visit the Wellington Community Early Years Plan page to view Wellington Shire's current plan.
+Please visit the Strategies and Plans page to view Wellington Shire's current Community Early Years Plan.